- What are the advantages of using LEED for manufacturing facilities?

 What are the advantages of using LEED for manufacturing facilities?

-LEED‐certified manufacturing facilities are the triple bottom line in action, benefiting people, planet, and profit.
+LEED‐certified manufacturing facilities are the triple bottom line in action, benefiting people, the planet, and profits.
 LEED certification leads to healthier, more productive places, reduced stress on the environment, impressive savings through reduced utility costs, and enhanced building value.
 LEED-certified manufacturing facilities are designed and operated to consume less water, less energy, fewer natural resources and are ultimately aimed to reduce the overall impact of the development on the local, regional, and global environment.
 Factories across the world are using LEED to ensure a more efficient, equitable, and sustainable future.

 For manufacturers, efficiency equals a healthy business unit and can save owners and operators millions 1 on an industrial scale.
 Green buildings also ensure that manufacturers are good stewards for their communities and help protect residents and workers, promoting a healthy environment and economy.